A topic from the subject of Organic Chemistry in Chemistry.

 • Compounds with the same molecular formula but different structures.

-• Structural isomers, cis-trans isomers, and enantiomers are common types.
+• Structural isomers, cis-trans isomers (geometric isomers), and enantiomers (optical isomers) are common types.

 Main Concepts: